 Running Speed

-Running speed is relative, but how you like to feel when you run can influence the style of shoes that you choose so that they can provide the experience you’re seeking.
-If you love to feel fast and light, regardless of your actual pace, opt for a shoe with a firmer cushion that will feel bouncy and responsive.
 If you prefer to run at a relaxed, leisurely pace and prioritize comfort above all else, choose shoes with more cushion and a softer, more plush midsole, even though you’ll lose responsiveness and ground feel.
-If you like to run at a variety of different paces, like many of us, go with a shoe like the Saucony Ride 17 for roads or Brooks Catamount 3 for trails, as they balance comfort and rebound well.
+If you like to run at a variety of different paces, like many of us, go with a shoe like the Saucony Ride 17 for roads or the Hoka Speedgoat 6 for trails, as they balance comfort and rebound well.
 Alternatively, keep a few different shoes in your rotation to pick the best shoe for your desired experience on a particular day.

 Why You Should Trust Us

-This guide to the best running shoes for women has been compiled using the expertise and testing experience of the iRunFar team, supplemented by extensive research by author Alli Hartz and input from seasoned running shoe experts.
+This guide to the best running shoes for women has been compiled using the expertise and testing experience of the iRunFar team, supplemented by extensive research by author Alli Miles and input from seasoned running shoe experts.

-We began by researching the running shoe market and compiling a list of women’s-specific running shoes, best-sellers, and other top-rated women’s shoes.
+We began by researching the running shoe market and compiling a list of women’s-specific running shoes, bestsellers, and other top-rated women’s shoes.
 We also combed our internal records of testing feedback from iRunFar’s women’s shoe testers.
 Finally, we polled our friends who run in women’s shoes and inquired with our running peers regarding anecdotal input on women’s running shoes.
-With this information, we narrowed down a list of 18 top picks and sent as many as possible to our women’s shoe testers.
-Over several weeks, our team of testers took these shoes to the roads and trails and put dozens (and sometimes hundreds) of miles on each style.

 Afterward, our testers rated each shoe according to overall performance, comfort, responsiveness, durability, and more.
 With all this information, we further narrowed our list of the best running shoes for women in this guide.
+We continue to test women’s-specific shoes and update this guide as more high-quality options appear on the market.

 Frequently Asked Questions About Running Shoes for Women